Discourse Features Enhance Detection of Document-Level Machine-Generated Content: Implementation Details

 We built the RoBERTa-large baseline using the pre-trained model from Hugging Face\footnote{https://huggingface.co/openai-community/roberta-large-openai-detector}.
 We adjusted the maximum sentence length from 512 to 1024 to accommodate long-form texts.
 The model was fine-tuned with a batch size of 2 and a learning rate of 2e-5.

-For MhBART and DTransformer, we initialized our model parameters using the bart-large-cnn model\footnote{https://github.com/inferless/Facebook-bart-cnn} and Kaiming uniform initialization \cite{he2015delving}, respectively.
-The hyperparameters and optimizer selection are listed in Appendix \ref{apeendix:f}.
+For DTransformer, we initialized our model parameters using the bart-large-cnn model\footnote{https://github.com/inferless/Facebook-bart-cnn} and Kaiming uniform initialization \cite{he2015delving}, respectively.
+The hyperparameters and optimizer selection are listed in Table \ref{tab: DTransformer hyperparameters}.

+The batch sizes differ between the two datasets of DTransformer training is due to GPU memory limitations.
+We use a batch size of 4 for paraWP and 16 for paraLFQA, reflecting the varying dataset sizes, with paraLFQA being slightly shorter in length.
+The device we use is a Tesla V100-PCIE-32GB.